Worried About Bad Leadership? 10 Warning Signs Of Bad Leaders

 What is Bad Leadership?

-The leadership behaviors that leaders show can be examined critically to understand the underlying incapabilities of theirs.
-A bad leader is not necessarily a wrong person, but, of course, someone who lacks self-confidence, humility, empathy, and other leadership qualities.
-So when do you know that a leader is incompetent at their job?
+The leadership behaviors that leaders show can be examined critically to understand their underlying incapabilities and track their record of success.
+A bad leader is not necessarily a wrong person, but, of course, someone who lacks self-confidence, humility, empathy, and other necessary qualities.
+So when do you know that a leader failed and is incompetent at their job?
 Let's find out.

 1. Leaders Who Do Not Put Others First